 Other DPhil Programmes

 Students who apply to and are accepted on these DPhil/PhD programmes may still be able to work with a supervisor/in a laboratory in this Department.
-As explained here, there are two main types of DPhil/PhD programme: direct-entry or structured.
+As explained on the Medical Sciences Division website, there are two main types of DPhil/PhD programme: direct-entry or structured.

 In these programmes students join their main supervisor's laboratory in their first year.
 Other direct-entry programmes that students can apply to and work in this Department are: